- Top 10 Brazilian beachesPosted 4 years ago

 What is the top 10 of the best restaurants of Brazil?
 Let us start with a quote from Lonely Planet Brazil: “In Brazil, eating is, like so many other things, another pretext for pleasure taking.
 There is no such thing as Brazilian haute cuisine per se, but the food tastes good almost anywhere you go.”

 We agree.
 Travelers in Brazil will find plenty of nice street food, fast food corners, coffee bars offering fried and filled pastries, pay-by-weight buffet restaurants, pizzerias and grill restaurants, but demanding food lovers that are looking for sophisticated restaurants might find themselves a little disappointed.
-Despite the abundance of natural products, gastronomy in Brazil is behind the culinary level of neighboring countries like Chile and Argentina.
+Despite the abundance of natural products, gastronomy in Brazil is behind the culinary level of neighboring countries like Peru, Chile and Argentina.

 Yes, São Paulo does offer sophisticated looking restaurants with beautiful architecture and well dressed servants and guests, sometimes run by a cook that has been on tv, and these are the ideal places to impress the people that you invite for dinner.
 But most impressive about the menu are the high prizes, as the plates are full of good food, but rarely haute cuisine according European cooking philosophy.
 You can however enjoy regional food when crossing Brazil, which can be different from anything you ever had, and that is what we recommend to demanding food lovers to go after.